vidyakin/connectable-test/README.md

 The job is doing the following:
 - pull master changes to local server (prod)
-- re-build docker containers for Front and Back (mongo remains the same) You can see the job status on the main page after merge:
+- re-build docker containers for Front and Back (mongo remains the same)
+You can see the job status in the commit tree after merge:

 ![Merged-status](.github/images/merged-status.png)